Shopify/rubocop-sorbet/manual/cops_sorbet.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.3.4 | -

-Checks that the Sorbet sigil comes as the first magic comment in the file, after the encoding comment.
+Checks that the Sorbet sigil comes as the first magic comment in the file, after the encoding comment if any.

 The expected order for magic comments is: (en)?coding, typed, warn_indent then frozen_string_literal.